 For a website to be accessible, the content must be perceivable, usable, understandable, and robust according to the four principles of the Web Content Accessibility Guidelines WCAG 2.1.

 These widgets can support perceptibility: Users can increase color contrast, adjust the font size, or visually highlight focused elements.
-The latter is very helpful, for example, when someone jumps from link to link using the Tab key.
+The latter is very helpful, for example, when someone skips from link to link using the Tab key.
 Without visual highlighting, users quickly lose their orientation.

 To whom the Accessibility widget is useless

-These users do not need the widget.
+They don’t need the widget.
 What they need is a universal design and a working technique that doesn’t interfere with their software or assistive technologies.

 Widgets lead to false security